 You are looking at concrete, more specifically stamped concrete and you are also looking at pavers.

-The first thought that comes to mind is what is going to be the most cost effective solution because I am on budget.
+The first thought that comes to mind is what is going to be the most cost effective solution because I am on a budget.

 Of course, you want the very best, at the very cheapest possible price.